Arturo Sandoval: Life and career

-Sandoval was born in Artemisa.
-As a twelve-year-old boy in Cuba, he played trumpet with street musicians.
-He helped establish the Orquesta Cubana de Musica Moderna, which became the band Irakere in 1973.
+Sandoval was born into a poor family in Artemisa, a small village in the province of Havana, Cuba.
+He started playing music at age 13 in the village band, learning the basics of music theory and percussion.
+After playing many instruments, he finally settled on the trumpet, playing with street musicians.
+In 1964, Sandoval enrolled at the Cuban National School of Arts where he took classical trumpet lessons for three years, and earned a place in the country's all-star national band.
+He helped establish the Orquesta Cubana de Música Moderna, which became the band Irakere in 1973.
 He toured worldwide with his own group in 1981.
 During the following year he toured with Dizzy Gillespie, who became his friend and mentor.
 From 1982 to 1984, he was voted Cuba's Best Instrumentalist and was a guest artist at the BBC and Leningrad Symphony Orchestras.

 In 1989, Gillespie invited Sandoval to be part of the United Nations Orchestra.
-During a tour with this group, Sandoval visited the American Embassy in Athens, Greece, accompanied by Gillespie who helped him with his plan to defect from Cuba.
-He became an American citizen on December 7, 1998.
+During a tour with this group, Sandoval visited the American Embassy in Athens, Greece, accompanied by Gillespie, who helped him with his plan to defect from Cuba.
+Sandoval became an American citizen on December 7, 1998.

 Sandoval has performed Latin jazz with Paquito D'Rivera, Tito Puente, and Chico O'Farrill, Cuban music in Miami, and classical music in England and Germany.
 In the 1990s, he was a member of the GRP All-Star Big Band.

 In 2014, Sandoval performed at Eastman Theatre with Zane Musa, Dave Siegel, Teymur Phel, Johnny Friday, and Armando Arce.

 He has taught at Florida International University and Whitworth University, where he is in charge of its jazz ensemble.
-He has performed with Los Angeles Philharmonic, Pittsburgh Symphony and National Symphony Orchestras.
+He has performed with the Los Angeles Philharmonic, Pittsburgh Symphony and National Symphony Orchestras.
 In 1996, Sandoval was commissioned by the Kennedy Center Ballet to score Pepito's Story, a ballet based on the book by Eugene Fern and choreographed by Debbie Allen.
 Sandoval also composed a classical trumpet concerto that he performed and recorded with the London Symphony Orchestra.

 Awards and honors

 Sandoval's score for a film about his life won an Emmy Award.
 His compositions and performances can be heard on The Mambo Kings, which was nominated for a Grammy Award in 1992 for Best Instrumental Composition Written for a Motion Picture or for Television.

 His song "A Mis Abuelos" (To My Grandparents) received Grammy Award nominations for Best Instrumental Composition and Best Arrangement.
 This composition appeared on his Grammy-winning album Danzon.

 On November 20, 2013, President Barack Obama presented Sandoval with the Presidential Medal of Freedom.

+Sandoval was a 2024 recipient of the Kennedy Center Honors.

 Other work

 In 2015, Arturo Sandoval joined the 14th annual Independent Music Awards judging panel to assist independent musicians' careers.
 He was also a judge for the 10th, 12th and 13th Independent Music Awards.

+Sandoval did the trumpet solo in a 2018 music video of the Leonid and Friends cover of Chicago's "Street Player."